-Rare Natural Pearls are one in a million.
-Don't go diving in the Persian Gulf for information on these types of pearls, go diving through this page!
-The master of pearl is a non-cultured pearl, that emits a nacre burst of fire that's hotter than the cold surface of any faceted gemstone.
+Born from the sea Natural Pearls are the rarest gems.
+Don't go diving in the Persian Gulf for some of the best information on these types of pearls, dive through this page instead!
+The Master of pearl emits a nacre burst of moonbeam light, hotter than the cold surface of any faceted gemstone.

 Question: How are Natural Saltwater Pearls formed?